naaniraj/DevOps-tools/Terraform-setup-installation 📥.md

 --> system variable -->
 Edit --> give the path of the our terraform EXE.FILE📄[ -->NEW -->C:\SOFTWARES'S --> OK--> OK --> OK
       ( system will check all the paths whare is in the terraform )

       terraform version

-  if the terraform is thare it will show the  version of TERRAFORM
+ " if the terraform is thare it will show the  version of TERRAFORM "

+ --> go to GOOGLE --> 🔍'AWS cli install ' -->  windows -->
+ click the download of the path
+ -->AWS CAMMAND LINE INTERFACE v2 setup 💻 [🌩️ AWS]
+   --> next --> next --> install📥-->

+        aws --version
+" to check the version of aws "